 A considerable challenge for research is that we do not yet know the quantities of microplastics in the marine environment.
-Studies measuring concentrations in the marine environment have mainly collected plastic particles ranging in size from a third of a millimetre up to five millimetres and larger.
+Studies measuring concentrations in the marine environment have mainly collected plastic particles ranging in size from a third of a millimetre up to five millimetres and larger34.

 But there is reason to believe that higher concentrations of microplastics would be found in the marine environment should the particles collected be smaller than those commonly collected today.
-For example, a study using a filter for catching particles as small as 0.01 millimetres found concentrations of microplastics to be a thousand to a hundred thousand times higher than the concentrations measured using a filter for catching particles no smaller than 0.3 millimetres in size.
+For example, a study using a filter for catching particles as small as 0.01 millimetres found concentrations of microplastics to be a thousand to a hundred thousand times higher than the concentrations measured using a filter for catching particles no smaller than 0.3 millimetres in size35 (F. Norén 2017, pers.comm.)